benmor20/benmor20.github.io/index.md

-Not only have I gotten the chance to take classes like Acting Shakespeare and [Tell the Story of What you Make](tell_the_story.md), but I am the president of my college's theater group, the [Franklin W. Olin Players](fwop.md), where I got the chance to act, but also stage-manage and even direct!
+Not only have I gotten the chance to take classes like Acting Shakespeare and [Tell the Story of What you Make](tell_the_story.md), but I am the president of my college's theater group, the [Franklin W. Olin Players](fwop.md), where I got the chance to act, stage-manage, and even direct!

 ## Languages and Tools